-For the next year, the Swiss watchmaking giant, which is well-known for its high-complication timepiece, but had really become a legend after the introduction of its simple Reverso model, has prepared a defiantly post-modern Jaeger-LeCoultre Grande Reverso 1931 Rouge hand-wound watch: a new version of its limited edition Jaeger-LeCoultre Grande Reverso Ultra Thin Tribute to 1931 timepiece that was presented exactly a year ago in December, 2010.
+For the year 2012, the Swiss watchmaking giant that became a legend after the introduction of its pre-war Reverso model, has prepared a defiantly post-modern Jaeger-LeCoultre Grande Reverso 1931 Rouge (ref.
+Q278856J): a new version of its limited edition Grande Reverso Ultra Thin Tribute to 1931 timepiece (refs.
+Q2788570 & Q2782521) that was presented exactly a year ago on December 2010.

 According to JLC, the watch is powered by the same JLC Caliber 822 engine with manual winding and comes in the same extra-large stainless steel 27.50 millimeters in width, but whole 46 millimeters long.

-Thanks to the successful choice of caliber, the body of the watch is also quite thin (in fact, it is just a trifle more than 7 millimeters thick,) which makes it look almost razor-sharp compared to most mechanical watches that are usually powered by self-winding movements and tend to be around half an inch thick.
+Thanks to the successful choice of caliber, the body is also thin (in fact, it is just a trifle more than 7 millimeters thick,) which makes it look almost razor-sharp compared to most mechanical watches that are usually powered by self-winding movements and tend to be around half an inch thick.

 The decoration of the dial and the bezel is also identical to the model presented last year.

 There is possibly no use telling how beautiful the model is (any sponsored article or an advertising copy will tell you just that,) but I must admit that the timekeeper indeed looks great with the new face: I truly dig the wine-red color of the lacquered dial with those silver-toned sword-shaped hour markers and the polished sword-shaped hands.